Does Turkey Celebrate Thanksgiving: Thanksgiving in Turkey Explained in Fewer than 140 Characters

 While the day might not always align with the traditional calendar due to work commitments, the core sentiment of gratitude remains a constant.

-This adaptability and the fusion of traditions highlight the resilience and unity that defines the expat journey.
+This adaptability and the fusion of traditions highlight the resilience and unity that define the expat journey.

 Navigating this intersection of Thanksgiving and Turkish life, I find myself thankful not only for the cherished customs that bridge the gap but also for the fresh experiences, warm connections, and unexpected moments of unity that make this celebration a unique and integral part of my journey.